 We also compared the Q90R (top) with the Q9FN (bottom) and confirmed this.

 There are no risks of temporary image retention; however, this can vary between units.

 We don't expect VA panels to experience permanent image retention, as the VA panel in our long-term test appears immune.

 We tested the TV in 'Movie' mode with Auto Motion Plus disabled.
-There are, however, many instances where the flicker rate changes to 120Hz.
-For example, in 'Movie' mode the flicker changes to 120Hz if you set Auto Motion Plus to 'Custom' or 'Auto.'
-In 'Standard' and in 'Game' modes the flicker is always at 120Hz, similar to the Q900R.
+However, in 'Movie' mode, the flicker rate changes to 120Hz if you set Auto Motion Plus to 'Custom' or 'Auto.'
+In 'Standard' and in 'Game' modes the flicker is always at 120Hz.

 In 'Game' mode, the flicker frequency is always 120Hz, and enabling LED Clear Motion in Game Motion Plus changes the flicker frequency to 60Hz.

-In 'Game' mode, there is a Game Motion Plus option, which, however, doesn't look as good, but adds far less input lag.
+In 'Game' mode, there's a Game Motion Plus option, which, however, doesn't look as good, but adds far less input lag.
 You can read more about it in the Input Lag box.

 Note: When Auto Motion Plus is enabled, the TV's flicker changes to 120Hz, as explained in the Flicker-Free box.